 Reduce.
 Reuse.
 Recycle.
 This is the chant that we were all taught as kids.
 Let’s be real: the only one of these most of us are doing consistently is the recycle and friends, that isn’t enough.
 Now I’m not saying that recycling isn’t great–it is.
 What I’m saying is we all need to do a better job to reduce waste.

-**Disclaimer: This post is sponsored by Refreshingly Real.
+**Disclaimer: This is a sponsored post on behalf of RainbowLight.
 All thoughts and opinions are my own.

 Did you know that October is Non-GMO Month?
 What does GMO stand for?
 Genetically modified organisms.
 Why is this important when making healthy choices?